JavaScript Prototype

 Prototype Chain in JavaScript

-JavaScript uses a concept called the Prototype Chain.
-It allows objects to inherit properties and methods from other objects.
+Prototype Chain allows objects to inherit properties and methods from other objects.
 When a property or method is not found in the current object, JavaScript looks for it in its prototype, and this process continues up the chain.

 Example: